-Don’t neglect your product description.
+Similar to your product title, your description is also vital in creating an easily searchable listing.
 This is a great opportunity to highlight anything unique about the product, including, but not limited to, item specifics such as color, brand, size, style, or material.

-The product description is one of your best opportunities to show off your merchandising skills!
-Include at least 200 words of copy in the product description field, with the most important keyword phrases used at the beginning and the end.
+The product description is also one of your best opportunities to show off your merchandising skills.
+Include at least 200 words of copy in the product description field, with the most important keyword phrases used at the beginning and end.

 To elevate your listing, consider offering style advice for those buyers who might be on the fence.
-For example, if you’ve listed a fringe skirt, mention top trendsetters or brands who might be rocking the fringe style as a way to inspire your shoppers.
+For example, if you’ve listed a fringe skirt, mention top trendsetters or brands who might be rocking fringe styles as a way to inspire your shoppers.

 |OK Product Description||Improved Product Description|